therandomstring/syslog-ng/tests/fuzzing/Readme.md

 * `UBSAN` (sanitize undefined behaviour)
 * `MSAN` (memory sanitizing) instead of `ASAN` (address sanitizing)

+## Helper libraries

+To ease writing tests, some helper libraries are provided in the `lib` folder.</br>
+Please do note, that these libraries are not pre-compiled, however build targets are defined for them.

+### `fuzzing_helpers`

+Sometimes writing testcases for syslog-ng requires knowledge of not just the module being tested, but the inner workings of syslog-ng itself.
+To ease writing tests, a helper library is provided.</br>
+You can get to know more about this by reading the [associated header file](lib/fuzzing_helper.h).

+### `fuzzing_intercept_memory_functions`

+syslog-ng has not been designed with fuzzing in mind.
+This means some memory management issues might appear during fuzzing, which might halt the fuzzing engine.</br>
+To prevent the issue from happening, please preload the `fuzzing_intercept_memory_functions` library provided in the syslog-ng repository.

 ## TODO

  * Implement rerun failed mode (--rerun-failed --output-on-failure)
  * -use_value_profile in experimental mode (also add to the paragraph)
  * add -reload=0 to experimental features
+ * remove -detect-leaks from default mode
+ * Switch on memory function interception by default
+ * Add all CMake features to the automake/shell version